huggingface/blog/whisper-spec-dec.md

 0.03507271171941831
 ```

 Perfect!
-3.5% WER again.
-This confirms we have identical outputs to using the main model standalone.
+3.5% WER again, as we have identical outputs to using the main model standalone.

-Speculative decoding can also be incorporated with 🤗 Transformers [pipeline](https://huggingface.co/docs/transformers/pipeline_tutorial)
-class for an easy API for inference.
+Speculative decoding can also be used with the easy 🤗 Transformers [pipeline](https://huggingface.co/docs/transformers/pipeline_tutorial) API for inference.
 Below, we instantiate the pipeline using the model and processor, and then use it to
 transcribe the first sample from the toy dataset.
 This can be extended to transcribe audio samples of arbitrary length,
 including with the use of batching: